PostHog/posthog.com/contents/product-engineers/best-customer-retention-metrics.md

 To work this out you need to know your CAC.
 That’s your customer acquisition cost, or, simply put, the average cost to your business of snagging a new paying customer.
 If your CAC is lower than your CLTV then you’ve got a healthy business that’s able to acquire new paying customers without losing money.
 If it’s not, you're in trouble.

 As a guide, at early-stage startups the CLTV might be lower as you acquire new customers and find product-market fit.
-According to data compiled by search optimization firm [First Page Sage](https://firstpagesage.com/seo-blog/the-ltv-to-cac-ratio-benchmark/), the average CLTC to CAC ratio at B2B SaaS companies is 4:1 At B2C SaaS companies it’s 2.5:1.
+According to data compiled by search optimization firm [First Page Sage](https://firstpagesage.com/seo-blog/the-ltv-to-cac-ratio-benchmark/), the average CLTC to CAC ratio at B2B SaaS companies is 4:1.
+At B2C SaaS companies, it’s 2.5:1.

 And this kind of healthiness compounds: acquiring customers without spending a ton on marketing allows you to focus more on improving and expanding your existing product, delighting your most loyal customers, and improving overall customer satisfaction.